This post may contain affiliate links. See disclosure for details.

 Instructions

-• In a large saucepan on medium high heat, add oil, onion and celery and cook for one minute.
+• In a large saucepan on medium high heat, add oil, onion and celery and cook for 3 minutes.

 • Add gravy mix, black pepper, giblets, turkey neck and liver.